okwolo/okwolo/README.md

 }
 ```

-This function can be replaced by an object if there is a need to define the scope of that action.
+This function can be replaced by an object to allow restriction of the scope of that action.

 ```javascript
 ADD_USER: {